 - (a) The Company's AGM.
-AGM documents containing comprehensive information relevant to how shareholders should vote on resolutions being considered are 28 days before the meeting, in accordance with the Corporations Act.
-The Managing Director addresses shareholders at the AGM to update them on the Company's activities, - (b) shareholders asking questions of Directors at the AGM, and - (c) the presence of the Auditor at the AGM (in person or by teleconference, as practicable and appropriate) to take shareholders' questions on any issue relevant to their capacity as Auditor; and making Directors available to meet shareholders at the AGM.
+AGM documents containing comprehensive information relevant to how Shareholders may wish to vote on resolutions being considered are provided before the meeting, in accordance with the Corporations Act.
+The Managing Director addresses Shareholders at the AGM to update them on the Company's activities; - (b) Shareholders having the opportunity to ask questions of Directors at the AGM; - (c) the presence of the Auditor at the AGM (in person or by teleconference, as practicable and appropriate) to take Shareholders' questions on any issue relevant to their capacity as Auditor; and making Directors available to meet Shareholders at the AGM.